 What’s the Best Place on the Wave to Set up for a Barrel?

-When the waves are pumping, nothing is more exhilarating than pulling into an almond-shaped barrel and holding your ground while the miracle of motion passes beneath and around you.
-Even wiping out inside a barrel closeout is fun as long as there’s no shallow reef bottom.
+Nothing is more exhilarating than pulling into a barrel and holding your ground while the miracle of motion passes around you.
+Even wiping out inside a barrel closeout is fun… As long as there’s no shallow reef bottom.
 Ultimately, getting in-and-out of the barrel like you’re in a bank heist is what makes for great footage and style points.
 But where is the best place to set up for a barrel on the wave?
 Well, it depends.

 Longboarders have an advantage when it comes to getting barreled, as waves are easier to catch further away from the shallows.
 In turn, longboarders have an extended period for set up and stance adjustment when harnessing a wave.

-If you’re surfing on a shortboard, taking off at the peak of the wave and dropping-in as it begins to curl is the sweet spot where most surfers want to be.
-Taking off on the peak gives you sufficient speed right from the start and allows for better positioning as the wave crests over you.
+If you’re surfing on a shortboard, taking off at the peak of the wave and dropping-in as it begins to curl is the sweet spot.
+Taking off on the peak gives you sufficient speed right from the start.
+It also allows for better positioning as the wave crests over you.
 This sweet spot is mostly sought after by the more experienced surfer with an aggressive style.
 You must have and maintain confidence when dropping in as the wave fully arches.